 Thank you for visiting Spanish Learning Online.
-I am currently seeking students for my SIX classes for the 2015-2016 academic year, one of which, AP Spanish Language, is offered in conjunction with PA Homeschoolers.
+I am currently seeking students for my SIX classes for the 2016-2017 academic year, one of which, AP Spanish Language, is offered in conjunction with PA Homeschoolers.
 I have developed a diverse range of Spanish online courses for students at all stages of the language learning process.
 In each course, I work with students on both a personal level and in a group environment to develop the four essential components of Spanish language learning: understanding, speaking, reading, and writing.
 The courses are designed to improve students’ facility with these four components.
-In addition, every course requires the use of the online video-chatting service Skype so that students can acquire well-developed listening and speaking skills.
-By using Skype 5.0, I will be able to facilitate a high level of interactivity within the classes where students can learn by speaking to one another and to me.
+In addition, every course requires the use of the online video-chatting service Skype so that students can acquire well-developed listening and speaking skills in the group setting.
+With my small class size (maximum: 6 students), I will be able to facilitate a high level of interactivity where students learn by speaking to one another and to me.
 Below please find a brief outline of the courses in addition to more detailed descriptions through the links on the sidebar.
-If you have any questions, please feel free to contact me at firstname.lastname@example.org.
+If you have any questions, please feel free to contact me at email@example.com.
 I am looking forward to the start of the next school year when we will begin our in-depth exploration of Spanish language and culture.

 (Please note: In addition to these classes, personal one-on-one tutoring -always at your convenient time - is available at all levels.
 The teaching is tailored for the individual learner.
 For more info about private tutoring arrangements please contact firstname.lastname@example.org )

 AP Spanish Language is a course designed for upper level students in preparation for the AP exam in May.
 AP students must have studied Spanish for several years, or have the equivalent skills if a native speaker.
-For further information about this course, please proceed via the link to PA Homeschoolers site at http://www.aphomeschoolers.com/.
+Students are accepted after a brief interview (via Skype); there is NO FORMAL APPLICATION to complete.
+For further information about this course and payment options for registering, please proceed via the link to PA Homeschoolers site at http://www.aphomeschoolers.com/.

 Honors Five Spanish is a course designed for students in their senior year of High School and who have completed four years of Spanish and who are not looking forward to take the AP Spanish Language Test but are none-the-less interested in continuing the study at a high level without the pressure of the AP course .
 These motivated students will have a base text book and the teacher will add stories and novelettes to enrich the experience.
 This is an academic course all the way, taught on a high level but without the stresses of standardized exams.